 Upgrading from Citric PV driver to AWS PV drive

-– Ensure you have Microsoft .NET Framework 4.5 installed on the server
+– Ensure you have Microsoft .NET Framework 4.5 installed on the server.
+See the following link for more information.

 1. Ensure you download the latest AWS PV drive from this link https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Upgrading_PV_drivers.html